As a parent, what is my role, and what can I do to best support my child’s education?

 Page 7: What If My Child Has a Disability?

-As part of their individualized education, students with disabilities generally receive a range of educational services and supports provided by a variety of professionals.
+As part of their individualized education, students with disabilities generally receive a range of services and supports provided by a variety of professionals.
 These often include instruction from both general and special education teachers, supports from related service providers (speech-language therapists, physical therapists), and more.

 - What will my child’s special education services look like this year?